nycu-caslab/OSC-RISCV-Web/labs/lab0.rst

 .. important::
   This lab is an introductory exercise.
-  It is not graded, but completing all the ``todo`` parts is essential to ensure smooth progress in subsequent labs.
+  It is not graded, but completing all the ``Todo`` parts is essential to ensure smooth progress in subsequent labs.
   Skipping them may result in difficulties later on.